mikehearn/nodejvm/README.md

 }
 ```

-Unfortunately, for unclear reasons GraalJS always passes a JavaScript object into a callback as Map<String, Any?>, but
+For unclear reasons GraalJS always passes a JavaScript object into a callback as Map<String, Any?>, but you can easily
-you can easily convert it to an interface as seen above.
+convert it to an interface as seen above.